OndraSvec/rock-paper-scissors/README.md

-# this is just a simple rock, paper, scissors game against the computer.
+# This is just a simple rock, paper, scissors game against the computer.
 Let the best man win!